-Bleeding gums are usually a sign of gum disease but can also occur during pregnancy and more rarely as a result of serious medical conditions such as leukaemia and systemic bleeding disorders.
-Visiting The 247 Dentist is advisable as a first step in determining whether the gums are bleeding because of a medical condition.
+Bleeding gums are usually a sign of gum disease, but can also occur during pregnancy and more rarely as a result of serious medical conditions such as leukaemia and systemic bleeding disorders.
+Visiting your local emergency dentist is advisable as a first step in determining whether your gums are bleeding because of a medical condition.

 The content that follows concentrates on the most common cause of bleeding gums – gum disease.

 Gum disease is a general term used to describe the condition of the gums when they fall short of being healthy.
 It’s very common in the UK, with an estimated half of all adults having some degree of gum disease, and most people experiencing it at least once.
 It is much less common in children.

 There are two main forms of gum disease: gingivitis and periodontitis:-